Virginia lawmakers considering a range of bills on pets

 Now, for 2020, Senator John Bell has proposed another bill that would outlaw animal tethering overnight (except for animals related to agricultural activity) or during extreme temperatures and/or severe weather.
 It also requires tethers to be at least 15 feet long or four times the length of the animal, whichever is greater.

-The bill, SB 272, essentially combines past failed tethering bills into one.
+, essentially combines past failed tethering bills into one.

 But that's not the only bill related to pets up for consideration this year.